 - Cycling at a pace of 20 miles per hour will burn 495 calories if you weigh 125 pounds and 733 calories if you weight 185 pounds.

 The Spot-Reduction Myth

 Although your goal is to lose belly fat, you may need to work at it a while before you see results.
-You can't pinpoint one place on your body to lose weight; with proper diet and exercise, you'll lose total body fat, not just belly fat.
+You can't pinpoint one place on your body to lose weight, says ExRx.net.
+With proper diet and exercise, you'll lose total body fat, not just belly fat.

 And, depending on certain variables, it may take you longer to lose belly fat than the person on the bike next you.
 For example, women tend to lose body fat more slowly than men.

 Body shape also plays a role.
 If you naturally have an apple shape and store more fat around your abdominal region, it will likely take you longer to lose it in that area.
 However, sticking to a healthy diet and regular exercise and staying in a calorie deficit will eventually garner the results you desire.